Huntsville Stars: Oakland Athletics (1985–1998)

 Following the 1993 season, Larry Schmittou sold the Stars to Don Mincher and a group of Huntsville investors for an asking price between US$3.5 million and $4 million.
 After missing the playoffs in 1993, the Stars won the 1994 first half and then defeated Chattanooga for the Western Division title, 3–1.
 Huntsville won its second Southern League championship, 3–1, against the Carolina Mudcats.
 Manager of the Year Gary Jones' 1994 club set a franchise record with their 81–57 (.587) season.

 The Stars did not return to the postseason until 1997.
 They won the second half before beating the Mobile BayBears, 3–2, to win the Western Division before ultimately losing the championship to the Greenville Braves, 3–2.
 Right fielder Ben Grieve was the league MVP, and shortstop Mike Coolbaugh won MVP honors at that summer's Double-A All-Star Game.
 The 1998 team qualified for the playoffs with the second-best record behind Mobile, which had won both halves, but was swept, 3–0, by the BayBears in the Western Division finals.

-After the 1998 season, the Oakland Athletics transferred their Double-A affiliation to the Midland RockHounds of the Texas League.
+After the 1998 season, the Huntsville Stars terminated their affiliation with the Oakland Athletics.
 Through 14 years with the Athletics, the Stars had amassed a record of 1,029–961 (.517).